Allen-Tildesley/examples/GUIDE.md

 (which may be renamed to `cnf.inp` as a starting point for further runs) and intermediate configurations `cnf.001`, `cnf.002` etc during the run.

+A couple of utility programs are provided:
+`adjust_energy` takes in an MD configuration and scales the velocities to produce a configuration with a desired internal energy per atom, while `adjust_density` takes in an MC or MD configuration and scales the positions (and the box length) to produce a desired density.

 ##State points for different Lennard-Jones models
 For most of the examples, we use a cutoff of _Rc_ = 2.5 &sigma;.
 For MC programs the cut (but not shifted) potential (c) is used in the simulation,